DavideBrie/davidebri.github.io/_posts/2021-08-28-2-Factor-Authentication-explained.md

 # Can 2FA be reverse engeneered? 👨‍💻

 No. If we use a well-known third-party software and someone gets our code, they can't use it to predict the new ones.
-The only method they have it's to get access to the third-party app that we use to generate codes.
+The only method they have it's to get access to the app that we use to generate codes.

 # 2FA Third-party apps - Wich is the best? 💭

-As always there are different options to choose from, but by my experience, I can tell that when if you're dealing with multiple accounts, my advice is [Authy](https://authy.com/) since having a lot of feature like:
+As always there are different options to choose from, but by my experience, I can tell that when you're dealing with multiple accounts, my advice is [Authy](https://authy.com/) since having a lot of feature like:

 - Password protection
 - Push notifications
-- Encrypted **Backup**
+- Encrypted **Backups**
 - And many more...

 And the migration from Google Authenticator was really easy.